Growth & Care

 Features & Attributes

 Elberta Peach is smothered in stunning clusters of fragrant pink flowers along the branches in early spring, which emerge from distinctive red flower buds before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The narrow leaves turn yellow in fall.
 The fruits are showy yellow drupes with a red blush, which are carried in abundance from mid to late summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration: